marcysutton/gatsby-site/content/posts/target-corporate-website/index.md

 _The Target Corporate Site on Responsivator_

-I wrapped up a notable responsive web project in 2012: the [Target Corporate Website](http://corporate.target.com/ "Link opens in a new window"), a.k.a. the "best project ever".
+I wrapped up a notable responsive web project in 2012: the [Target Corporate Website](http://web.archive.org/web/20130728214237/https://corporate.target.com/ "Link opens in a new window"), a.k.a. the "best project ever".
 This project was special because I got to lead front-end development on a redesign for an amazing brand and write modern code that's both responsive & accessible.
 We also truly had the dream team for a while at POP Agency, showing that harmonious teams produce great work together.
 In the end, we won Target's Best of the Bullseye Award for innovation for delivering a fresh, functional website our clients loved.

 ![Target's Best of the Bullseye Award for Innovation](./2013-05-16_1368722163.jpg)

 Target's Best of the Bullseye Award for Innovation

+> Note: The site has now been replaced by A Bullseye View, which I worked on for a very short time...but it is still nice to be able to revisit the site on the [Internet Archive](http://web.archive.org/web/20130728214237/https://corporate.target.com/).

+## Accessible, Responsive UI Patterns

+In 2012, responsive web design was just getting started.
+On this project, I got to work with brilliant designers and the rich Target brand to bring a gorgeous corporate website to life.
+To shorten the feedback loops between design and development, I got the opportunity to prototype accessible, responsive UI patterns alongside the design team before implementing on the real site with a CMS.

+The most notable patterns that we iterated upon before finally implementing included a mobile-friendly and accessible megamenu, and flipping cards on the Target Corporate homepage.
+I really loved experimenting with those patterns and making sure they were keyboard and screen reader accessible, as well as responsive to various breakpoints.

 ## Media Queries: Breakpoints Based on Content